ampleforth/AIPs/RFCs/rfc-1.md

 airdrops.
 Historically, most airdrops have been either ignored by recipients or immediately sold.

 Direct lockups would be the most straightforward, where a user locks up X tokens for Y time to receive X+Z tokens in return.
-This structure is easy to understand...
-However, since it’s done in blocks there would be different tranches for tokens as they get unlocked through time.
+This structure is easy to understand, but since we want to unlock in blocks there would be different tranches for tokens as they unlock through time.
 We'd end up having multiple concurrent airdrop contracts users interact with, which is confusing.
-Also, since there’s a limited number of total tokens to unlock, there’s a limited number of tokens that can be staked, so a whale could come in and take up all the slots.
+Also, since there’s a limited number of total tokens to unlock, there’s a limited number of tokens that can be staked, so a single whale could conceivably take all the slots.

-Any project is still free to place educational material on the frontend to teach users about the project before they interact with the underlying system.
+Projects are still free to place educational material on the frontend to teach users about the application before they interact with the underlying system.
 If done properly, this solves a second problem with airdrops related to user education.

 ## Implementation

+The front-end is open to change during development, but the basic information to expose is:
+- Number of AMPL staked by user
+- Size of AMPL locked and unlocked pools
+- Current fractional ownership of unlock pool
+- "Stake" and "Unstake" functions
+- Unlock schedule

 Smart Contracts and Frontend will reside in https://github.com/ampleforth/continuous-vesting-distribution